chung-leong/react-seq/examples/transition/README.md

   }).bind(this);
 ```

-This is what happens immediately when there is no previous screen.
+This is what happens immediately when there is no previous screen or it's the same type as the incoming one.

 `Crossfade` provides a second method that prevents a transition from occurring.
 The logic is pretty simple: